Explore Different Types of Corporate Technical Training and Their Benefits and Drawbacks

 The Importance of Corporate Technical Training

 We told a story about what happens when new employees get no training.
 It’s not good, and these bad things can happen to new employees and everyone.
-If employees aren’t supported with training in their jobs, then they’re unhappy and more likely to jump ship.
+If employees aren’t supported with training in their roles, they’re more likely to be unhappy and may be more likely to jump ship.

-Digital innovations at an organization won’t be effective and could waste money without training that effectively trains employees.
-According to a Gartner survey, employees use 11 applications to do their job on average.
+Digital innovations within an organization won’t be effective and could waste money without effective training that empowers employees.
+According to a Gartner survey, employees use an average of 11 applications to perform their job tasks.
 Do they know how to use them all correctly and seamlessly when necessary?

-Companies that throw money at new technology but then skimp on training might as well throw their money in the trash.
+Companies that invest in new technology but then skimp on training might as well throw their money away.
 There are many different options for training employees in company technology.
 Now it’s time to get into everything so you can see your options.

 Types of Corporate Technical Training